 For further insight into prophetic events of Scripture, the Reader may want to view the writing on Prophetic Events.

-Other Number-Counts in ScripturePerhaps some of the most important 'basic' number-counts we are to understand are the counting of '3-days and 3-nights' between the crucifixion and the resurrection; counting the 14-days of the first month to Passover, and the 7-days of unleavened bread we are commanded to keep; and counting of 50-days we are to make between the Feast of Firstfruits and Shavuot ('Pentecost').
-Once we learn these basic number-counts, the others come more easily.
+Other Number-Counts in ScripturePerhaps some of the most important 'basic' number-counts we are to understand are the counting of '3-days and 3-nights' between the crucifixion and the resurrection; counting to the Sabbath day on the 7th day of the week, and counting the 14-days of the first Biblical month to Passover, then counting the 7-days of unleavened bread we are commanded to observe.
+But we are not yet finished.

-For example, if we are unable to count to '3' as in (3-days and 3-nights), then it is unlikely we will be able to count to 7, or even less likely to 50.
+For example, if we are unable to count to '3' [as in 3-days and 3-nights], or count to '7' [as in counting to the 7th day Sabbath day], then it is unlikely we will be able to learn to count to 50.
 This brings us back to our opening Scripture passage:

 So teach us to number our days, that we may apply our hearts unto wisdom.
 (Psalms 90:12)Here we see that counting of days is taught by Yahuweh Himself.
-We must be ready, and teachable.
-We also see in this verse that counting is related to wisdom, which is also given by Yahuweh for our understanding.
-If we desire to learn to count Biblically, we need only ask Yahuweh for wisdom (James 1:5), and then commit to being obedient to His Word.
+We then see in this verse, that counting of days is related to wisdom, which Yahuweh gives to us for our greater understanding.